 The New Hampshire House passed HB 70 on February 24.
 The bill now heads to the Senate for a public hearing.

-Update 4/12/21: HB 70 passed the House and Senate and now heads to Gov. Sununu for his signature or veto.
+Update: HB 70 passed the House and Senate and was signed into law by Gov. Sununu.

 Arguments to expand microblading

 Supporters of HB 70 argue that cosmetology and skin care professionals have enough related experience to perform microblading, following adequate training courses.
 A year-long tattoo apprenticeship is unnecessary for consumer protection.